Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/ZkRK3nB.png)

-1.Model to find the frequency using TF and IDF and use math formula to multiply the results of TF,IDF
+1. Model to find the frequency using TF and IDF and use math formula to multiply the results of TF,IDF
 * Node TF
 * Node Column Rename
 * Node IDF